VOTE FOR CORK! The Future of Healthcare Environments

 On the eve of a bi-partisan Healthcare reform bill possibly passing the House and the Senate, healthcare is again becoming a critical concern for many after a brief respite from the never ending monologues about the Affordable Healthcare Act in 2010.
 Apple knows what I’m talking about.
 Their foray into the healthcare industry through its Apple watch and their impending cloud-based platform HealthKit is evidence of this industry move.
 Google’s investment in Calico, a company that researches degenerative diseases that affect the elderly, is another example of the broad changes sweeping the healthcare industry.

-So, why, you may ask, are we discussing healthcare in a blog for a cork company?
+So, why, you may ask, are we discussing healthcare in a blog for a cork products company?
 Plain and simple, cork is clean.
 It can play a vital role in the healthcare industry and deserves a closer look.
 A microscopic look, in fact.
 The cellular nature of cork is the key to its many engaging properties.
 Cork bark features millions of microscopic air pockets, allowing it to be naturally absorbent of both constant weight and thermal/acoustical assets.

 Cork is a naturally renewable resource harvested from the Cork Oak (quercus suber) found primarily in the Mediterranean region.
 It is traditionally harvested by hand, removing only the outer bark from the tree every nine year, never felling the actual tree.
 The cork oak is protected by many local and international laws to prevent the raping of the land for inappropriate use.
 The cork oak is listed as a “priority species” by the World Wildlife Foundation.
 A “priority species” is treated by WWF as one of the most ecologically, economically, and/or culturally important species on our plant.
 Does this mean we should stop using cork?
 Just the opposite.
 Because, as previously mentioned, the cork oak is never felled, its sustainable nature creates a symbiosis between man and nature.
 The bark needs to be harvested to prevent an early death of the tree.
 If the cork industry needs decline, this is when we will see the forests threatened.
 Not because of overuse, but because of underuse.
 According to WWF, many endangered species rely on these forests for their habitat “including the critically endangered Iberian Lynx, the Iberian Imperial Eagle, and the Barbary Deer, many species of rare birds as well as many fungi, ferns, and other plants.”
 Future generations of men also depend on the industry for their livelihood.
 “Cork oak forests also play a key role in maintaining watersheds, preventing erosion and keeping soils healthy.
 They are a great example of balanced conservation and economic development,” states WWF.

-As an eco-friendly flooring resource, cork can withstand the daily traffic inherently encumbered by doctor’s offices and hospitals as well as retirement and rehabilitative homes.
+As an eco-friendly flooring product, cork can withstand the daily traffic inherently encumbered by doctor’s offices and hospitals as well as retirement and rehabilitative homes.
 It is also a kinder flooring material to walk upon, giving a spring to your step by organically absorbing the pressure of each footstep.
 Thermal absorption allows for more consistent temperature control where cork is installed.
 As a flooring option, it keeps warmth trapped inside, keeping the chill off the floor and away from your feet.
 As a wall covering option, it can more easily regulate heat loss in each room.
 Acoustical absorption is highly beneficial in these types of healthcare establishments as well.
 Privacy is king in the healthcare industry, so why should the walls of a healthcare facility be paper thin leading to an inadvertent invasion of privacy?
 Installing cork as a flooring and/or wall covering material in offices and hospitals would prevent sound from travelling outside of the space it was intended to stay within; a natural secret keeper.

 In addition to the thermal and acoustical properties cork affords its users, natural cork flooring is also hypo-allergenic, resistant to mold, fire retardant, and moisture-resistant.
 But we wouldn’t want those qualities in our healthcare environments, right?
 Insert sarcastic eye roll here...
 These are highly sought after attributes that will be essential to the future of healthcare construction and renovation.
 Frankly, I’m surprised it has taken this long to catch on.
 Cork isn’t exactly a new thing.
 But I digress…